-Regular participation in the course sessions.

-Presentation / completion of the evaluation modules within the established deadlines.

-To achieve an average score of the assessment modules of 5 or more on a scale of 10, as long as a score of 3.5

-A student will be considered non-assessable when he does not submit or do not attend one or more of the asses
+- Regular participation in the course sessions. - Presentation / completion of the evaluation modules within the established deadlines. - To achieve an average score of the assessment modules of 5 or more on a scale of 10, as long as a score of 3,5 or more has been obtained on a scale of 10 in each of them. - A student will be considered non-assessable when he does not submit or do not attend one or more of the assessment modules within the established deadlines or attend less than75% of the theoretical sessions.